The epidemiological evidence

 As

-EPA initiates a review of the Agency's
+EPA initiates a review of the ozone NAAQS

-and vegetation standards, CASAC and the Agency will have to deal
+in its current 2023 review cycle, the Agency will have to deal

 with the uncertainties associated with integrating epidemiological

-EPA in its 2015 decision:
+by the EPA in its 2015 decision were

 functions for ozone concentrations in the lower portions of ambient